Research Overview

 • Barocaloric Properties of Soft Condensed Matter

-Our research is at the interface of solid-state inorganics and supramolecular coordination chemistry, applying a broad methodology of synthetic techniques, structure analytics and computational modeling.
+Our research is at the interface of molecular, supramolecular and solid-state chemistry, applying a broad methodology of synthetic techniques, structure analytics and computational modeling.
 We search for materials with improved, new and unexpected properties with the goal to develop an in-depth understanding of their crystal chemistry as the basis for rational material design.
 Focus is given to temperature and pressure responsive behaviour such as phase transitions, mechanical properties, negative linear and area compressibilities and negative thermal expansion.
 While openly fundamental , our research has strong relations to various applied areas ranging from cooling technologies, mechanical energy storage, material processing and stability, and photovoltaics amongst others.

 In the pursuit to pin down the relation between composition, structure, and properties, we continuously expand and improve experimental, analytical, and computational methods.
 Synthesis is complemented by state-of-the-art diffraction and scattering techniques as available at large scale synchrotron and neutron facilities, and custom-made computational tools help us to manage big data and guide us in the interpretation of experimental outcomes.